bwl21/zupfnoter/README.md

 If the configuration section is missing, it is automatically inserted on first render.
 The configuration section is reformatted on every render action.

+You can use the config menu to inject fragments of configuration.
+Note that the menu injects the fragment to the currently active extract.

 ```JSON`